-The newly elected Students’ Guild Vice-President for Postgraduate Research, Malaka Mohammed, has been accused of anti-Semitism, having tweeted that she is “proud to be called a terrorist” for the cause of Palestine.
+The newly elected Students’ Guild Vice-President for Postgraduate Research, Malaka Mohammed, has been accused of anti-Semitism, after tweets appeared supposedly saying that she is “proud to be called a terrorist” for the cause of Palestine.

 Malaka Mohammed, a PhD candidate and University of Exeter employee is originally from Gaza and is known for her Palestinian activism.

 The Campaign Against Anti-Semitism has published three articles about Malaka Mohammed citing social media activity that is being called anti-Semitism.